 Because individuals were allowed to self-transition from WMS to NYSoH except for those who needed services through FFS such as personal care and nursing home care, the two resulting populations differ in various characteristics.
 Compared to WMS, NYSoH individuals were more likely to be male (45 versus 39 percent), White (30 versus 24 percent), and located in New York City (44 versus 37 percent), but less likely to have an aid category related to TANF (0 versus 5 percent), a safety net (0 versus 17 percent), family planning (0 versus 9 percent), and adult groups who were parents or caretaker relatives (12 versus 21 percent).
-In addition, NYSoH individuals having a healthiest Clinical Risk Group (CRG) score of 1 (66 versus 49 percent).
+In addition, NYSoH individuals were healthier than those in WMS, with a larger proportion of individuals having a healthiest Clinical Risk Group (CRG) score of 1 (66 versus 49 percent).